wizards-of-lua/wizards-of-lua/docs/index.md

 onto your Minecraft server, you are changing the very nature of your Minecraft
 game: it becomes magical in a wordly sense.
-This mod makes Lua, a programming language, available from the in-game chat window, so that that players can use it online to cast powerful 'spells' to control almost any aspect of the world.
+This mod makes Lua, a programming language, available from the in-game chat window, so that players can use it online to cast powerful 'spells' to control almost any aspect of the world.

 By using existing function libraries (so called 'spell books') players can enjoy